ftcolombo/DMD4VisualSHM/README.md

 xx

-This study was financed, in part, by the Sao Paulo Research Foundation (FAPESP), Brazil.
+This study was financed, in part, by the São Paulo Research Foundation (FAPESP), Brazil.
 Process Number #2022/16271-2.

 # References